 A third remark on the definition concerns the term ‘educational system’.
 It is deliberately bland, being intended to encompass, among other things, educational aims, practices, educators, institutional arrangements, cultures and climates.
 Indeed, at its broadest, a ‘system’ can refer to the entire complex within which these are integrated.
 The term therefore has a flexible referent.
 Sometimes what is corrupting might be a specific local aspect of a system; at other times, the entire system itself.
 The same is true of the corrupting conditions.
-These could be practical (punishing schedules, lack of time,) or social (‘chilly climates’, hostile cultures) or psychological (acute stress, poor morale) or these in combination.
-Identifying the corrupting conditions will often be an effective way of specifying the referent of ‘educational system’.
+These could be practical (punishing schedules, lack of time,) or social (‘chilly climates’, hostile cultures) or psychological (acute stress, poor morale) or some or all of these in combination.
+Identifying the corrupting conditions will, of course, often be an effective way of specifying the referent of ‘educational system’.

 Fourth, the definition refers to ‘agents’ whose epistemic character is being damaged.
 These are the corruptees and in most cases, they will be students, given the nascence of their epistemic character, but there are other potential corruptees within educational systems.
 Not only teachers and other epistemic agents, but also more abstract objects—ideals, like that of a liberal education, say, or ‘the mission of humanistic scholarship’ praised by Nussbaum.
 It is possible to corrupt people by corrupting the ideals by which they live and work.
 Talk of corruptors will also point, in some cases, to corruptors: the person or things responsible for corrupting tendencies.
 They, too, will often be individual or collective agents, but they can be more ‘abstract’ objects, such as policies, of which examples are offered below.
 But ‘students’ are not a homogeneous group.
 Critics of epistemic corruption should be alert to students’ diverse social profiles and epistemic sensibilities.
 Not only is this a mark of empirical sensitivity, it also has special significance to edification and corruption.